Small Class Sizes

 N.B.
 The Guardians of the Forest Programme is currently only available to junior students, however, because of the success of this programme we are currently looking at how we can involve our senior students.

 Every school has values, but at Matahui, we embed our school values in all aspects of the curriculum and actively encourage students to demonstrate and reflect on these values in their daily lives.
 This includes exploring the values through our artwork, drama, music and weekly discussions.
 As a result, we see our students grow into well-rounded individuals who are connected with and proactively engaged in many positive ways throughout the broader community.

-One of the distinctive things about Matahui is that every week, the whole school gathers along with parents, broader whanau and caregivers, to celebrate our students’ achievements first hand.
-These assemblies include performances of original music composed by the students themselves; presentation of students’ learning through oral presentations, artwork, drama skits and songs.
+Every week, the whole school gathers along with parents, broader whānau and caregivers, to celebrate our students’ achievements at assembly.
+These assemblies include performances of original music composed by the students themselves; oral and visual presentation of students’ learning, artwork, drama skits and songs.
 This allows every student to share in and be inspired by individual, team and school successes.

 Each class presents at least one assembly per term (usually two), and each student takes an element of meaningful responsibility in each of their class assemblies.
 This builds the confidence of every student in regularly speaking and presenting to an audience.

 Matahui also provides a comprehensive leadership programme at our year 7 and 8 level, in which the students aim to complete bronze, silver and gold awards.
 The leadership programme not only reinforces service to the community through inspiring our students to make a difference, but also helps to develop their sense of contribution and self-confidence for the long term.
 We aim to empower our students with knowledge and attributes of leadership so that they can apply these skills in a variety of authentic contexts, that gives them valuable real-life experience going forwards.